ObolNetwork/obol-docs/docs/learn/intro/staking-stack.md

 # Obol's Modular Staking Stack

+## The Components

+[Charon](../charon/intro.md) - Obol's DV Middleware client.
+[Obol Splits](../intro/obol-splits.mdx) - A suite of smart contracts for use with distributed validators.
+[DV Launchpad](../intro/launchpad.md) - A website interface for configuring and activating distributed validators.
+[Obol SDK](../../adv/advanced/quickstart-sdk.mdx) - for creating Distributed Validators with the help of the Obol API.

 ## The Vision

 The road to decentralizing stake is a long one.
 At Obol we have divided our vision into two key versions of distributed validators.